What Does it Take to Create IoT-based Remote Camera Control System

-This can have 3 components, the main storage system which keeps all of the video files and is constantly connected and in synch with all the cameras.
-A backup storage that keeps a duplicate of all or select video files.
-A small storage within the camera which can store a limited amount of video in case of network disconnection to the main storage server.
+This can have 3 components, the main storage system keeps all of the video files and is constantly connected and in synch with all the cameras.
+Backup storage that keeps a duplicate of all or selects video files.
+Small storage within the camera which can store a limited amount of video in case of network disconnection to the main storage server.
 Operators can then play the video files that were recorded while offline.

 IP camera (stationary or mobile)

-An IP or internet capable security camera.
-Some models are connected via LAN cables which can be convenient since the cable provides electrical power via Power over Ethernet or POE.
-Models using WIFI as a connection are easier to install anywhere since it does not need network cables, but it will need an electrical power source.
+An IP or internet-capable security camera.
+Some models are connected via LAN cables, which is convenient since the cable provides electrical power via Power over Ethernet or POE.
+Models using WIFI as a connection are easier to install anywhere since it does not need network cables, but they will need an electrical power source.

 Cost: 1 camera unit ranges between $100 to $200 (Installation included).

 Development of the system